cirune/Rimworld-Together/README.md

 ## Container-based Deployment:
 We provide a Dockerfile to build and run the official RimWorld-Together Container with [docker](https://www.docker.com/) , or  [buildah](https://github.com/containers/buildah) and [podman](https://github.com/containers/podman)

+`GameServer` exucutable is located in the `/App/Server` directory.
+the *Data* volume contains all server files and is located at `/Data` inside the container.

 ### Build with Docker
 **Build:**